subhamoy-burman/intelligent-troubleshooting-assistant/specs.md

     Multiple critical error codes indicate a system-wide failure across multiple components.
 The scanner has been unresponsive for hours despite restart attempts.

     2. KNOWLEDGE INTEGRATION STAGE:
     Knowledge base entries exist for some errors but not the combination of all three.
-The multiple errors suggest a more serious underlying issue.
+The multiple errors suggest a possible hardware failure or severe system corruption.
+All software-based remediation steps have been exhausted.

     3. REASONING STAGE:
     The combination of network, service, and calibration errors suggests a possible hardware failure or severe system corruption.
 All software-based remediation steps have been exhausted.